ShabuShabu/laravel-postgis/README.md

 The `query` method must return an `id` and a `geom` column, plus any optional columns you need for display.

 Finally, the `columns` method should return all the optional column names.

+Additionally, you also have access to the current request via `$this->request`.

 #### Add sources to the config file